dPys/PyNets/README.md

 ---------------------
-4+ vCPU's, 8+ GB RSS memory, and at least 10 GB of free disk space though storage needs can vary considerably depending on the size of the input data at the type of analysis that you wish to run.
+4+ vCPU's, 8+ GB RSS memory, and at least 10 GB of free disk space though storage needs can vary considerably depending on the size of the input data and the type of analysis that you wish to run.

 Operating Systems
 -----------------